thomastaylor312/personal-blog/content/post/setting-up-aichat/index.md

 by following [the installation instructions in the repo](https://github.com/sigoden/aichat?tab=readme-ov-file#install).

-Most of the code in this repo is found in my `home.activation` block of my home-manager `home.nix` file, which you can reference [here](https://github.com/thomastaylor312/home-manager/blob/c6fa2a046b300c30792caef42221fd9913d6da28/home.nix#L277).
+Most of the code in this blog post is found in my `home.activation` block of my home-manager `home.nix` file, which you can reference [here](https://github.com/thomastaylor312/home-manager/blob/c6fa2a046b300c30792caef42221fd9913d6da28/home.nix#L277).

 ## Configuration